Table of Contents

 Discard champions; this INCLUDES both those that have the effect as their primary action or their ally ability, those that cost 5 or less acquired into hand with ‘Song of the Wild’ in play gives you the opportunity to force your opponent to discard 3 cards on their next turn (with the help of your skill/armour depending on if its their primary action or ally ability).
 ‘Broelyn – Loreweaver’, ‘Torgen – Rocksplitter’, ‘Auberon – Demonslayer’, ‘Den Mother Morga’, ‘Goblin Guardian’, ‘Overseer Ghazat’.

 Champions who prepare; again, primary or ally ability is not necessary to determine as both provide incredibly powerful synergies.
-To note if you ever find yourself able to acquire play the champions ‘Roland the Sun’s Blade’ and ‘Merriglow the Ministrel’ together, with just those two cards (and 2 economy to activate your skill) you’re able to amass a total of 36 combat and 16 health in one turn.
+To note if you ever find yourself able to acquire and play the champions ‘Roland the Sun’s Blade’ and ‘Merriglow the Ministrel’ together, with just those two cards (and 2 economy to activate your skill) you’re able to amass a total of 36 combat and 16 health in one turn!

 Often buys; purchased when there are no ‘always buys’ in the market row.